drkhodakarami/drkhodakarami.github.io/wiki/JiraLib.md

 ## ITickBE

 This is an interface for block entities that need to be ticked every game tick.
+This interface is dedicated for block entities that don't need to sync data between client and server or on any element at the ticking state.
+If you need to sync data, use `ITickSyncBE` instead.

 ---
 ---